Computer Science Courses

 Software engineering: software product; prescriptive process models; system engineering; analysis modeling; design engineering; architectural design; user interface design; testing strategies and techniques; software systems' implementation; software systems' maintenance.
 Prerequisite: CS 390 or equivalent.

 CS 591 - Software Project Management

 Methods of software project management including systems view and systems methodology, project scope, initiation and planning, management concepts and types of management plans, project metrics and estimates, tools for project management, project reports and documentation.
-Cross listed with CIS 491 course.
+Cross listed with CIS 491.
 For cross listed undergraduate/graduate courses, the graduate level course will have additional academic requirements beyond those of the undergraduate course.
-Prerequisite: CS 390 or equivalent; or consent of instructor.
+Prerequisites: CS 390 or equivalent; or consent of instructor.

 CS 592 - Requirements Engineering

 Covers topics including basic concepts and principles of software requirements engineering, the requirements engineering process - requirements elicitation, requirements analysis, requirements specification, system modeling, requirements validation and requirements management, and techniques, methods and tools for requirements engineering and software systems requirements modeling (including structured, object-oriented, and formal approaches to requirements modeling and analysis).
 Prerequisite: CS 102 or equivalent.